Site Overlay

 Alberta Sport Fishing

-Alberta considered sport fishing legal, but depending on your age and status, a license might be required.
+Sport fishing is legal in Alberta, but depending on your age and status, a licence might be required.

-Residents aged over 65 or younger than 16 don’t need a license.
+Residents aged over 65 or younger than 16 don’t need a licence.
 However, it is still mandatory to follow the regulations of relevant authorities.
-The prices of licenses vary, and you can find them in the following table:
+The prices of licences vary, and you can find them in the following table:

 N/A